piotrekDo/planning/README.md

 When posting a new truck, carrier's SAP must be provided- trucks cannot exist without a carrier.

 > Plates
->> Must be between 3 and 15 characters, starting with 2-3 letters.
-No blanks, or spaces/separators.
+>> Must be between 3 and 15 characters, starting with letter, no special characters, eg. PO23211.
 > > Plates are unique

 > Mega /standard